Kazhdan-Laumon Category O, Braverman-Kazhdan Schwartz space, and the semi-infinite flag variety: Perverse sheaves on the semi-infinite flag manifold

 \subsection{Preliminaries}

 In this section, we follow the technical setup of \cite{ABBGM}.
-In loc. cit., the authors define a category $\flinf$, intended to be an analogue of a category of Iwahori-monodromic perverse sheaves on the semi-infinite flag variety by using the Drinfeld space $\overline{\mathrm{Bun}}_{N^-}$.
-(In this section, we use the notation $N^-$ for the maximal unipotent subgroup opposite $U$ to be consistent with loc. cit.)
+In loc.\ cit., the authors define a category $\flinf$, intended as a model for a category of Iwahori-monodromic perverse sheaves on the semi-infinite flag variety by using the Drinfeld space $\overline{\mathrm{Bun}}_{N^-}$.
+(In this section, we use the notation $N^-$ for the maximal unipotent subgroup opposite $U$ to be consistent with loc.\ cit.)
 This construction builds off of earlier work in \cite{Flags1}, \cite{FFKM2} and \cite{BFGM}.

 It is shown in \cite{ABBGM} that the category $\flinf$ has simple objects $\mathsf{IC}_{\tilde{w}}$ indexed by $\tilde{w} \in \tilde{W}$.
 For each such $\tilde{w}$, the standard and costandard objects $\boldsymbol{\nabla}_{\tilde{w}}$ and $\boldsymbol{\Delta}_{\tilde{w}}$ are also defined using maps $i_{\tilde{w}}$ corresponding to inclusion of the appropriate stratum indexed by $\tilde{w}$ (we use bold symbols for standard and costandard objects in $\flinf$ to distinguish them from the usual standard and costandard objects $\Delta_w$ and $\nabla_w$ in $\mathrm{Perv}_B(G/B)$; note also that their labelling as standard and costandard sheaves respectively, as opposed to the reverse, is nonstandard but follows the conventions of \cite{ABBGM}).
-One of the main results in loc. cit. is an equivalence between the category of Artinian objects in $\flinf$ and a certain category of graded modules over the small quantum group.
-This result categorifies a known connection between the Grothendieck group of the latter category and Lusztig's periodic Hecke module which appears in \cite{AJS}, c.f.
-Theorem 17.8.
-The latter category admits a $W$-action given in Lemma 1.1.16 of loc. cit.
+One of the main results in loc.\ cit. is an equivalence between the category of Artinian objects in $\flinf$ and a certain category of graded modules over the small quantum group.
+This result categorifies a known connection between the Grothendieck group of the latter category and Lusztig's periodic Hecke module which appears in \cite{AJS}, c.f.\ Theorem 17.8.
+The latter category admits a $W$-action given in Lemma 1.1.16 of loc.\ cit.
 As a result, there is a natural $W$-action on simple objects in $\flinf$ given as follows.
-We note that equation (55) in Section 6.1.8 of loc. cit. describes this same result in terms of ``restricted irreducible" objects, but there is a typo in the indices in the equation referenced, so we reproduce a corrected version here employing instead the conventions and notation of the present paper.
+We note that equation (55) in Section 6.1.8 of loc.\ cit. describes this same result in terms of ``restricted irreducible" objects, but there is a typo in the indices in the equation referenced, so we reproduce a corrected version here employing instead the conventions and notation of the present paper.

 \begin{proposition}[Section 6.18 in \cite{ABBGM}] The category $\flinf$ admits a $W$-action by endofunctors $\{\mathsf{F}_w\}_{w \in W}$.
 These functors send simple objects to simple objects, and in particular